The Marker-Steinhorn Theorem: Introduction

 Let $\MM=(M,<,\ldots)$ be an o-minimal structure.
 An elementary extension $\NN=(N,<,\ldots)$ of $\MM$ is \emph{tame}\footnote{In~\cite{mark_stein_94} they write that $\MM$ is \emph{Dedekind complete} in $\NN$} if, for every $a\in N$, the set $\{ b\in M : b < a\}$ has a supremum in $M\cup \{-\infty, +\infty\}$.
 The Marker-Steinhorn Theorem~\cite[Theorem 2.1]{mark_stein_94} states that a type $p \in S_n(M)$ is definable if and only if it is realized in a tame elementary extension $\NN$ of $\MM$.
 In particular, for any $N$-definable subset $X$ of $N^{n}$, the externally definable set $X \cap M^n$ is $M$-definable.

 The Marker-Steinhorn Theorem was first proved in~\cite{mark_stein_94} by the namesake authors.
-Tressl~\cite{tressl} gave a short non-constructive proof for o-minimal expansions of real closed fields via valuation theory.
-Chernikov and Simon~\cite{cher-sim-2} derived the theorem as a corollary of a more general theorem around stable embeddedness in the NIP setting.
-Walsberg~\cite{walsberg19} proved the theorem for o-minimal expansions of ordered groups by analizing o-minimal definable linear orders.
+This was followed shortly after by a proof by Pillay~\cite{pillay94}.
+Tressl~\cite{tressl} gave a short non-constructive proof for o-minimal expansions of ordered fields via valuation theory.
+Van den Dries~\cite{dries03} produced a short proof of a stronger version of the theorem, again in the case of o-minimal expansions of ordered fields.
+Chernikov and Simon~\cite{cher-sim-2} state the theorem for o-minimal expansions of Dedekind complete linear orders as a corollary of a more general theorem around stable embeddedness in the NIP setting.
+By analizing definable linear orders, Walsberg~\cite{walsberg19} gave a proof for o-minimal expansions of ordered groups.

-We present a proof of the Marker-Steinhorn Theorem that shortens the original proof, avoiding its treatment by cases while also circumventing the use of regular cell decomposition.
-Our approach, which bears some similarity with Walsberg's~\cite{walsberg19} in the group setting, is to use o-minimal cell decomposition to reduce the problem to showing that any cut in an $M$-definable preordered set that is realized in a tame extension is $M$-definable.
+In the present paper we present a proof of the Marker-Steinhorn Theorem which fills a gap in the proofs of the full result in~\cite{mark_stein_94} and~\cite{pillay94}.
+Our approach also streamlines these proofs, circumventing the structure by cases in~\cite{mark_stein_94}, as well as the use of regular cell decomposition in both proofs.

+In Section~\ref{sec:conv} we fix terminology and conventions.
+In Section~\ref{sec:gap} we describe the gap in the proofs presented in~\cite{mark_stein_94} and~\cite{pillay94}.
+In Section~\ref{remark:preorder} we prove two results on definable preorders in o-minimal structures which we will require in our proof.
+Finally, in Section~\ref{subsec:proofMS} we prove the Marker-Steinhorn Theorem.
+We end the paper by asking (Question~\ref{question:dries}) whether the strengthening of the theorem for o-minimal expansions of ordered fields proved by van den Dries~\cite{dries03} holds in every o-minimal theory.